UrosDoe7/lab-environment-for-dynatrace-training/README.md

 **To automatically deploy easytravel configuration on your tenant** :
 Go to this lab with monaco for easytravel : https://github.com/JLLormeau/monaco-lab

-**INSTALL the Kubernetes environment**  :
-To automatically deploy Azure Vote App on your Azure Subscription, use the training VM Ubuntu and run this script with these 3 parameters :

-    /home/dynatracelab_kubernetesaks/deploy-aks-cluster-with-azure-voting-app.sh $APPID $PASSWORD $TENANT

-Prerequisiste :
-   - Deploy the training VM Ubuntu with the option "Kubernetes : script to deploy Azure Vote App on AKS "= Enabled (see below)
-   - Azure quota on the regions eastus and eastus2
-   - Azure Service Principal with $APPID $PASSWORD and $TENANT to connect to your Azure Subscription and create the AKS for Azure Vote App.
-You can use the same Service Principal for all the Azure Vote App deployments.
-Go to your Azure Cli Bash and use this az command to create your Service Principal:

-    az ad sp create-for-rbac --name MyServicePrincipalNameforLabKube

-more detail about Azure Service Principal : https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli
-more information on Auze Vote App : https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app

 At the end of the workshop, to delete the labs resource groups on each AKS, execute the script which has been automaticaly generated locally on each VM on /home/dynatracelab_kubernetesaks/